chenreny/Detect-status-of-google-drive/README.md

 # Google Drive Traffic Signal

-Detect the internet status and tell you whehther google drive is up or down
+This google extension aims to detect the internet status and tell you whehther google drive is up or down
 <br>If the icon shows grey light: The user is not signed in
 <br>If the icon shows red light: Google drive is down
 <br>If the icon shows yellow light:Local internet connection is broken